laro/Cilia/2 Standard Lib/6 TextStream & CLI.md

         - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically up to 64 KB).
         - With files this is everything currently in the kernel "read ahead" cache (typically 64 to 256 KB).
     - Blocks when this buffer/cache is empty.
-    - Only when the pipe/socket is closed / end of file is reached (and no data is buffered anymore), then it returns `""`.
+    - Only when the pipe/socket is closed / end of file is reached, and no data is buffered anymore, then it returns `""`.
 - `cin.read(minimum..) -> String` reads everything that is immediately available,
     - blocks until at least `minimum` characters are read.
     - Reads everything from the input buffer (if not empty),